G3ph4z/g3ph4z.github.io/_posts/2024-07-21-crowdstrike-when-the-falcon-strikes-down-the-crowds.md

 ## Threat Actors jumped right on the train

-Unfortunately, attackers wanted to take a slice of the bitter pie.
+Unfortunately, attackers wanted to take a slice too.
 They immediately bought several misleading domains for malicious purposes, such as using them to deliver fake hotfixes and steal credentials.
 Any.Run has already found a malicious "hotfix"[^anyrun1] that delivers Remcos malware to the victim's machine.
 I believe this will continue for a while.

 > Please be cautious out there and only use the official site for any kind of communication.
 {: .prompt-warning }